An exciting two weeks exploring Yellowstone and the Tetons.

 Day 1: Trip Start

-We’ll begin our adventure in the Jackson Hole Airport.
-Once everyone has arrived, we’ll drive north to a campground at the base of the Tetons.¹ We’ll spend the day getting to know one another, playing games, checking our gear and getting ready for our two weeks together.
+Once everyone has arrived at the Jackson Hole Airport, we’ll drive to a campground at the base of the Tetons.¹ We’ll spend the day getting to know one another, playing games, checking our gear and getting ready for our two weeks together.

 Day 2: Day Hike with a Naturalist